Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Discussion/Conclusion

 \subsection{History/background}

 The work reported in this document has had a very long gestation period.
 It began in 1965~\cite{KerrNewman} with the publication of a paper where a complex coordinate transformation was performed on the Schwarzschild/Reissner--Nordstr\"om solutions.
 This, in \textit{a precise sense}, moved the `point source' onto a complex world line in a complexified spacetime.
 It thereby led to a derivation of the spinning and the charged-spinning particle metrics.
 How and why this procedure worked was considered to be rather mysterious and a great deal of effort by a variety of people went into trying to unravel it.
-In the end, the use of the complex coordinate transformation for the derivation of these metrics appeared as if it was simply an accident, i.e., a trick with no immediate significance.
+In the end, the use of the complex coordinate transformation for the derivation of these metrics appeared as if it was simply an accident; that is, a trick with no immediate significance.
 Nevertheless, the idea of a complex world line, appearing in a natural manner, was an intriguing thought, which frequently returned.
-Some years later, working on an apparently unrelated subject, we studied and found the condition~\cite{Aronson} for an NGC, in asymptotically-flat spacetime, to have a vanishing asymptotic shear.
-This condition (our previously discussed shear-free condition, Equation~(\ref{A.shearfree})), was closely related to Penrose's asymptotic twistor theory.
-In the flat-space case it lead to the Kerr theorem and totally shear-free NGCs.
-From a different point of view, searching for shear-free complex null surfaces, the good-cut equation was found with its four-complex parameter solution space.
-This lead to the theory of $\mathcal{H}$-space.
+Some years later, working on an apparently unrelated subject, we studied and found the condition for a regular NGC, in asymptotically-flat spacetime, to have a vanishing asymptotic shear~\cite{Aronson}.
+This led to the realization that a regular NGC was generated by a complex world line, though originally there was no relationship between the two complex world lines.
+This condition (our previously discussed shear-free condition, Eq.~(\ref{A.shearfree})) was eventually shown to be closely related to Penrose's asymptotic twistor theory, and in the flat-space case it led to the Kerr theorem and totally shear-free NGCs.
+From a very different point of view, searching for asymptotically shear-free complex null surfaces, \textit{the good-cut equation} was found with its four-complex parameter solution space, leading to the theory of $\mathcal{H}$-space.